Committees

 Staff Contact: Janell Martin

-The ARP Practice Committee includes representatives from each of the major disciplines in the Association.
+The ARP Interprofessional Practice & Management Committee includes representatives from each of the major disciplines in the Association.
 The Committee oversees the rheumatology practice papers and ensures that all ARP educational products and programs meet the practice needs of membership.
 The Committee explores member needs regarding clinical practice issues and promoting the interprofessional model of care.
 It is the oversight committee for all ARP practice issues.

 Committee Member Time Commitments